Sydney Roosters Juniors

 The Sydney Roosters Junior Rugby League (formerly known as the Eastern Suburbs District Junior Rugby League) is an affiliation of junior rugby league football clubs in the Eastern Suburbs of Sydney.
 The league runs competitions for female and male junior players aged 4 to 8 covering the local government areas of Woollahra, Waverley and the northern parts of Randwick and the City of Sydney.

 Clubs

-Four clubs compete in the Sydney Roosters JRL:
+Three clubs compete in the Sydney Roosters JRL: